SpeysideHEP/spey/docs/citations.rst

 Use in Publications
 -------------------

+A more up-to-date list can be found on `Inspire-HEP <https://inspirehep.net/literature/2677291>`_.

-* Diyar Agin, Benjamin Fuks, Mark D. Goodsell and Taylor Murphy; Monojets reveal overlapping excesses for light compressed higgsinos, `arXiv:2311.17149 [hep-ph] <https://arxiv.org/abs/2311.17149>`_.
+* D.Agin, B.Fuks, M.D.Goodsell and T.Murphy, Monojets reveal overlapping excesses for light compressed higgsinos, `arXiv:2311.17149 [hep-ph] <https://arxiv.org/abs/2311.17149>`_.